 As an employee working from home and setting up a home office space, the rules are similar, you can only claim expenses that directly relate to you earning your income.

 If you’re reading this article, you are probably wondering “Can I claim office furniture on my taxes?”

 Can I Claim Office Furniture on My Taxes?

-In short, yes.
-As a business owner, you can claim a tax deduction for most expenses from carrying on your business, as long as they are directly related to earning your assessable income.
+As a business owner, you can claim a tax deduction for most expenses incurred from carrying on your business, as long as they are directly related to earning your assessable income.
 Office furniture?
-Well, it’s pretty clear that you, nor your employees would be able to carry out the necessary work without relying on a functional, practical workplace setting.
+Well, it’s pretty clear that you or your employees would not be able to carry out the necessary work without relying on functional workplace furniture.

-If you’ve purchased office furniture such as office desks, shelving, office chairs and storage, you can claim tax deductions for most of the costs involved in running a business.
-The three general rules around what can be claimed for tax deduction office furniture are:
+If you’ve purchased office furniture such as office desks, shelving, office chairs and storage that is used in running your business, you can claim tax deductions if the following conditions are met:

 - The expense must be for business, not private use